raidancampbell/raidancampbell.github.io.source/content/posts/abusing-context-part-ii.md

 main.main()
         /Users/aidan/go/src/github.com/raidancampbell.github.io.source/content/scratch/abusing-context-part-ii.go:6 +0x7a
 ```
-The bottom of the stack (using the "stack grows downwards" terminology) has the two values in question: `main.panicker(0x1099b60, 0xc000068060)`.
+The bottom of the stack (using the "stack grows downwards" terminology, whereas the stacktrace shows current execution at the top) has the two values in question: `main.panicker(0x1099b60, 0xc000068060)`.
 While only one was actually passed to the function, two appeared in the call stack.
 Why?
 I'm not sure why Go does it this way.
 My guess is that the majority of the `itab` is constructed at compile (linking) time, and is required for the way interfaces are treated in go.
 This theory is reinforced by the memory address offset: the `itab` appears much earlier in memory compared to the data.

-#### Rebuilding an interface
+### Rebuilding an interface
 Let's modify the above example to gain access to the stack as a string:
 ```go
 package main